orbingol/rw3dm/README.md

 ### Notes on installing and updating

+#### General information

+* The minimum CMake version required is 3.8.
+Please visit [cmake.org](https://cmake.org/) to download the binary for your operating system.
+* Please make sure that you are compiling against the correct Python library versions (mixing versions can cause some issues)

 #### For Windows

 * Visual Studio 2017 is required to compile OpenNURBS and pybind11 modules